 PICTURE OF BABY HORSE SIZE AND FINISH OPTIONS

-This running picture of a baby horse was taken on my trip to North Dakota to photograph the wild horses of America, as my contribution to the world art gallery.
+This running picture of a baby horse was taken on my trip to North Dakota to photograph the wild horses of America, baby horse images, and baby horse art as my contribution to the world art gallery.
 The rare Nokota Horse.
 The Nokota Horse is a feral and semi-feral breed that is found in southwestern North Dakota in the United States.
 Developed in the 19th century, this breed is a mix of Spanish horses, Thoroughbreds, harness horses, and also local Native American horses.
 They have an angular frame with prominent withers, a sloping croup, and also a low set tail.
 These horses often are blue roan, which is a color that’s rare in other breeds.
 Most importantly, these horses can trace their ancestry to the war ponies of Sitting Bull in the 17th century!

 MORE PICTURE OF BABY HORSE